The definitive ranking of every Supernatural episode

-An episode that feels like it’s spinning its wheels — or web — more than anything doesn’t do much to move the overall plot forward while pitting the brothers against a lame spider-like foe.
+An episode that feels like it's spinning its wheels — or web — doesn't do much to move the overall plot forward while pitting the brothers against a boring spider-like foe.

 317. "Plucky Pennywhistle's Magical Menagerie" (Season 7, Episode 14)

 316. "Man's Best Friend With Benefits" (Season 8, Episode 15)

 The title kind of says it all.